Out and Wonderful: Durham Pride All Year Long

 Friday, September 26: Justice Concert & Rally

-Head to CCB Plaza for a concert starting at 5 p.m. followed by a rally until 9 p.m.
+Head to CCB Plaza for a concert starting at 5 p.m. featuring local musicians, poets, and activists.

-Saturday, September 27: Community Parade & March + Kickback
+Saturday, September 27: Community Parade & March + Health & Wellness Kickback

-This year's community parade will begin at noon at Duke's East Campus.
-Celebrate with a parade ending in a Health and Wellness Kickback until 5 p.m.
+This year's parade will begin at noon at Duke's East Campus.
+Immediately following will be the Health and Wellness Kickback, a resource fair with lots of free programs and services, until 5 p.m.

 Wrap up the weekend of Pride: Durham, NC by supporting local LGBTQIA+ makers at Durham Central Park.
 Food trucks from all around town will be parked nearby so you can enjoy a meal while you shop.